Release 24.0

 Mixtures

-The new Mixture class, implemented upon user request, represents particle sites occupied at random by different kinds of particles.
+The new Mixture class, implemented upon user request, represents randomly occupied particle sites, each filled by one of several particle kinds.

 Ordered structures

-For 2D ordered systems, the parameter lateralPositionVariance (former positionVariance) has now the dimension length (instead of area).
+For 2D ordered systems, the parameter lateralPositionVariance (formerly positionVariance) now has the dimension of a length (instead of area).

 Form factor classes